ballerina-guides/integration-samples/salesforce_api/gsheet-new-row-to-sfdc-new-contact/Readme.md

 ## Use case
 Google Sheets is a spreadsheet application included as part of the free, web-based Google Docs Editors suite offered by Google.

 As most organizations maintain well-organized sales processes, it is important to enter contacts into Salesforce as soon as they are obtained by salespersons.
-As many of the salespersons are proficient in using spreadsheets, it's much more convenient for them to add new contacts to the Google Sheets and do follow-ups.
+As many of the salespersons are proficient in using spreadsheets, it's more convenient for them to add new contacts to the Google Sheets and do follow-ups.

 The following sample demonstrates a scenario in which contact details are added to the Google Sheets, and it will periodically update Salesforce by adding the new contacts.